^

 Interactions with other drugs

-1. Antibiotics: Using Botox in combination with antibiotics, such as aminoglycoside antibiotics (such as gentamicin), may increase muscle weakness or paralysis.
+1. Antibiotics: Using Botox in combination with antibiotics, such as aminoglycoside antibiotics (eg, gentamicin), may increase muscle weakness or paralysis.

-2. Drugs that affect blood clotting: Using anticoagulants or antiplatelet drugs in combination with Botox may increase the risk of bleeding or bruising at the injection site.
+2. Medications that affect blood clotting: Using anticoagulants or antiplatelet medications in combination with Botox may increase the risk of bleeding or bruising at the injection site.

-3. Muscle relaxants: Combining Botox with muscle relaxants may increase their interaction and lead to increased muscle weakness or relaxation.
+3. Muscle relaxants: Combining Botox with muscle relaxants may enhance their interaction and result in increased muscle weakness or relaxation.

-4. Drugs affecting nervous system function: The use of drugs affecting nervous system function in combination with Botox may alter its effect or increase side effects associated with central action.
+4. Drugs that affect nervous system function: Using drugs that affect nervous system function in combination with Botox may alter its effect or increase centrally acting side effects.

-5. Drugs that alter sweating: Combining Botox with medications that affect sweating (such as anticholinergics) may alter the effect of hyperhidrosis treatment.
+5. Drugs that change sweating: Combining Botox with drugs that affect sweating (such as anticholinergic drugs) may alter the effect of hyperhidrosis treatment.

 Storage conditions

-Store in the refrigerator at a temperature of 2°C to 8°C. Do not freeze Botox.
-Storing in the refrigerator helps maintain the stability of the product and prevent its decomposition.
+Store in the refrigerator at a temperature of 2°C to 8°C. Botox should not be frozen.
+Refrigeration helps maintain the stability of the product and prevents its decomposition.

-After diluting Botox powder with saline (sodium chloride), the solution should be used immediately or stored in the refrigerator at a temperature of 2°C to 8°C and used within a few hours.
+After diluting the Botox powder with saline (sodium chloride), the solution should be used immediately or stored in the refrigerator at 2°C to 8°C and used within a few hours.

 Attention!